scryfall/art-game/README.md

 This is a Vue 2 SPA.

 We use Jest for unit testing.
-You'll see we import the jest globals we use: this is optional but it adds intellisense information.

 Baseline requirements: